unixwzrd/venvutil/README.md

     - To help compile many things in the macOS Environment which incorrectly pass the linker the --version flag.

 ### Shell Functions

+These are a few of the shell functions provided by venvutil which I find useful.
+There is more documentation on the functions in the README of the [venvutil Tools](docs/shdoc/README.md).

 - **venvutil Tools**: [Detailed Documentation](docs/shdoc/README.md)
   - A collection of shell functions and scripts for managing Python virtual environments and LLMs.